samiahmedsiddiqui/custom-permalinks/readme.txt

 add_filter( 'custom_permalinks_exclude_posts', 'yasglobal_exclude_posts' );
 `

-Note: `custom_permalinks_exclude_posts` doesn't wor k on the posts permalink which has been created previously.

 === Remove `like` query ===

 To remove `like` query to being work, add below-mentioned line in your theme `functions.php`: